ProdBay-app/ProdBay/railway-backend/DEPLOYMENT.md

 1. **405 Method Not Allowed Error:**
    - This happens when Railway detects the project as a frontend instead of backend
-   - Solution: Ensure Railway is using the Dockerfile (check build logs)
+   - Solution: Ensure Railway is using the `railway.toml` configuration with `builder = "DOCKERFILE"`
+   - Check the Railway dashboard configuration tab to verify the builder setting
    - If using Nixpacks, make sure `nixpacks.toml` is properly configured
-   - Redeploy the service after adding the Dockerfile
+   - Redeploy the service after adding the correct configuration files

 2. **Database Connection Failed:**
    - Verify `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` are correct